MarcAmil30/InFinity1.0/README.md

 To use the framework the user should have access to a computing cluster with GPU-capability along with 1tb of storage per 1,000,000 mutants to be screened.
 The current release is made for PBS-type HPC schedulers, but it may easily be addapted for SLURM schedulers aswell.
 ## Instalation
 First clone InFinity to a directory within the computing cluster.
-Next install MGLTools if this is not already on your system (MGLTools can be downloaded from https://ccsb.scripps.edu/mgltools/downloads/).
-MSMS can then be downloaded from https://ccsb.scripps.edu/msms/downloads/ and installed as such:
+Next install MGLTools if this is not already on your system (MGLTools can be downloaded from the Center for Computational Structural Biology's webpage).
+MSMS can then be downloaded from Center for Computational Structural Biology's webpage and installed as such:
 ```
 cd [USER_DIR]/delta_LinF9_XGB/software/
 mkdir msms